 For example, Feng et al[16] measured the total volume (VT) and mean CT value (CT), and from these, they calculated the mass (m): VT × (CT + 1000)[16].

-In the report from Wang et al[10], quantitative CT measurements of pulmonary opacities, including volume, density, and location, were extracted through deep learning algorithms.
+In the report from Wang et al[10], quantitative CT measurements of pulmonary opacities, including volume, density and location, were extracted through deep learning algorithms.

-In another report, quantitative CT features were automatically calculated using intelligent artificial algorithms, giving back the percentage of GGO volume, consolidation volume, and total lesion volume[15].
+In another report, quantitative CT features were automatically calculated using intelligent artificial algorithms, giving back the percentage of GGO volume, consolidation volume and total lesion volume[15].

 Other reports described the evolution of lung lesions qualitatively[13,23,24].